Robustness Verification of Polynomial Neural Networks: Conclusion

 \section{Conclusion}

 We introduced an algebraic framework for robustness verification that connects neural network verification with tools from metric algebraic geometry.
-By characterizing verification through the Euclidean Distance degree and associated discriminants, our results provide an architecture-, data-, and parameter-dependent notion of intrinsic verification complexity, enabling the identification of decision boundaries and test instances that are provably easier or harder to verify.
+By studying the Euclidean distance (ED) degree and the associated discriminants, we obtained intrinsic measures of verification complexity that depend on the architecture, the parameters, and the input data.
+This perspective makes it possible to analyze when verification is generically hard, when complexity drops, and how these changes are reflected in the geometry of the decision boundary.

-Our approach complements existing verification methods by offering exact, structure-aware guarantees and by clarifying how architectural, parametric, and data-dependent properties govern verification difficulty.
-This perspective suggests new directions for algorithm and architecture design that reduce verification complexity.
+This approach complements existing verification methods by providing exact, structure-aware guarantees and by clarifying how geometric and algebraic properties of a model govern verification difficulty.
+More broadly, it suggests that verification complexity can be studied as a mathematical invariant of a model class, rather than solely as a feature of a particular algorithm.
+The proposed framework may enable a systematic investigation of architectural features that reduce verification complexity, thereby informing the design of neural architectures and training procedures with favorable verification properties.

+Several directions remain open.
+On the theoretical side, an important direction is to study the expected real ED degree for deep polynomial networks and attention architectures, as well as to derive analytic descriptions of the ED and parameter discriminants for specific polynomial models.
+In the case of lightning self-attention, we provided numerical evidence that the decision boundaries exhibit highly non-generic ED behavior.
+Establishing corresponding theoretical results (formulas, bounds, or structural explanations for the ED degrees and discriminants of attention modules) is a particularly promising direction for future work.
+On the computational side, a central challenge is to scale homotopy continuation methods to substantially larger architectures.

-Important open directions remain.
-Our analysis focuses on Euclidean distance, and alternative metrics may reveal different complexity phenomena.
-Moreover, while our framework applies directly to polynomial classifiers, extending algebraic complexity measures and exact certification techniques to broader piecewise-algebraic or non-polynomial networks is an important challenge for future work.
+Regarding extensions, our analysis focuses on Euclidean distance, and it would be natural to study how the picture changes under alternative metrics or more general optimization objectives.
+Extending these algebraic complexity measures and exact certification techniques to broader non-polynomial or piecewise-algebraic architectures remains a major challenge.

 \begin{ack} This work was supported by the DARPA AIQ grant HR00112520014.
 GM was partially supported by the NSF grants DMS-2145630 and CCF-2212520, the DFG SPP 2298 grant 464109215, and the BMFTR in DAAD project 57616814 (SECAI). \end{ack}